cdunn2001/hw/doc/kes-paws-rest-api.md

 Sockets are indexed from 1.
 Note that there is a 1:1 correspondence between Sockets and SRAs, but the mapping is determined at run time, as sockets may be plugged into any SRA.

 GET returns a sorted JSON array of the socket indices.
-Normally, this will return `[1,2,3,4]` for Kestrel, unless sockets are not present.
+Normally, this will return `[1,2,3,4]` for Kestrel.
+If certain sockets are not present, this array will omit those.
+It is possible to return `[]` if no sockets are present.

 The GET end point will return the values previously POSTed, in addition to a "status" object.